chainsona/baxus-ai-agent-bob-ui/ARCHITECTURE.md

 ## System Overview

-Bob AI is a Next.js application that analyzes user whisky collections from the BAXUS platform and provides personalized bottle recommendations.
+BOB AI is a Next.js application that analyzes user whisky collections from the BAXUS platform and provides personalized bottle recommendations.
 The system integrates with the BAXUS API to fetch user data and uses a sophisticated recommendation algorithm to suggest new bottles based on user preferences.

 ### High-Level Architecture